rogeriochaves/blog/source/_posts/2022-01-04-pragmatic-pragmatic-programmer.md

 Critical Thinking, that's it, for me that's in the very core definition of what does it mean to be Pragmatic, don't be fooled by dogmas and hype, keep your foot on the ground.

-Still for some reason they say it's the *last* important part (I don't know why it isn't the first topic on the book), and later they throw lots and lots of dogmas at you, without explaining the reasoning behind them, contradicting this very same paragraph
+Still for some reason they say it's the *last* important part (I don't know why it isn't the first topic on the book), and later they throw lots and lots of dogmas at you, without explaining the reasoning behind them, contradicting this very same paragraph.

-They go further on the *Critical Thinking* topic with some tips:
+They go further on *Critical Thinking* with some tips:

 > **Ask the “Five Whys”**
 >